 - Follow our reef etiquette when snorkelling.
 Choose tour operators who are eco-certified and support marine conservation initiatives.

 - Follow the Three R’s: Reduce, Recycle, Reuse – whenever possible.

 - Plastics can choke and entangle marine life and contain harmful chemicals that concentrate pollutants.
 Help to reduce plastic waste; buy food with less packaging, buy in bulk, buy vegetables loose instead of in plastic bags.
 Don’t release balloons outside (they many end up in the ocean and harm marine life).
-Avoid buying bottled water, carry your own water bottle and refill it.
+Avoid buying bottled water, carry your own water bottle and refill.

 - Reduce fossil fuel emissions: Drive less – walk, cycle, skate, use public transport, combine errands, car-share.
 Buy a fuel-efficient, electric or hybrid vehicle.
 Offset your carbon emissions when flying.